sainap/serverless-artillery-workshop/Lesson0: Before the workshop/README.md

 Either way, start by logging in to the console (https://aws.amazon.com/), search `IAM` into the search bar, and click on the result.
 Click Users -> Add user.
 Enter the username and give the user `Programmatic access`.
 On the next page, click `Attach exisitng policies directly`.
 This is where the lazy and best practice methods depart.

 #### The Lazy Way
-and then check the box next to `AdministratorAccess`.
+Check the box next to `AdministratorAccess`.
 Now, your user has access to all AWS services and resources.
+This is lazy (in a bad, irresponsible way, not in the cool programmer way) and dangerous, and if you have any security concerns this method should be avoided.

 #### The Best Practice Way
 Due to it's somewhat extensive nature, the [Best Practice method](BEST-PRACTICE-USER.md) is stored in a different file.